PAIDiPaidThis.com

 Why the price varies so much

-Dress prices come down to the designer, the fabric and the work involved.
-A mass-produced high-street gown costs a fraction of a hand-beaded designer piece in silk.
-Where you shop matters too, since exclusive boutiques carry premium labels while sample sales and preloved routes cut the same styles right down.
-Fabric, embellishment and construction all add up, and alterations are almost always separate, so the tag on the rail is rarely the number you pay in the end.
-Because a made-to-order gown is usually paid for with a deposit months before it arrives, Citizens Advice's general guidance on paying a deposit to a retailer is worth reading first, particularly what happens to your money if the boutique closes before your dress is ready.
+Dress prices come down to the designer, the fabric and the amount of hand work involved.
+A mass-produced high-street gown costs a fraction of a hand-beaded designer piece made in silk, because the labour behind embroidery and hand finishing is what pushes a price up, not just the name on the label.
+Who owns the shop matters too.
+Independent boutiques often carry a small number of designer lines and price accordingly, while larger bridal chains buy in volume and can hold prices down on more standard styles.
+Sample sales and preloved routes cut the same designer names right down, because the stock has already been paid for once.
+Region plays a part as well: a boutique in an expensive part of the country carries higher rent and staffing costs than one in a smaller town, and that shows up in appointment fees and dress prices alike.
+Fabric, embellishment and construction all add to the total, and alterations are almost always charged separately, so the figure on the rail is rarely the number you pay by the time the dress is altered and ready to wear.
+Because a made-to-order gown is usually paid for with a deposit months before it arrives, it is worth understanding what happens to that money if the boutique closes or the order is delayed before you commit to paying it.

 How to pay less

-- Shop sample sales, trunk shows and ex-display gowns for designer dresses at a discount
+• Shop sample sales, trunk shows and ex-display gowns for designer dresses at a real discount rather than a token one

-- Consider preloved or once-worn dresses, which are often barely used and heavily reduced
+• Consider preloved or once-worn dresses, which are often barely worn once and heavily reduced on their original price

-- Look at high-street and online bridal ranges, which have improved hugely
+• Look at high-street and online bridal ranges, which have improved enormously and now cover styles that used to be boutique-only

-- Budget for alterations from the start rather than treating them as a surprise
+• Budget for alterations from the start rather than treating them as a surprise bill that lands after the deposit

-- Try boutiques with a range of price points so you are not only shown the top tier
+• Try boutiques with a genuine range of price points so you are not only shown the top tier of stock

 Common questions